Kavya1789/ACL-Docs/workshop/09_Runbook_Automation_and_Self_Healing/02_Setup_Dynatrace/README.md

-# Integration Ansible Tower Runbook in Dynatrace
+# Integration Ansible AWX jobs in Dynatrace

 Let us integration the defined _remediation runbook_ in Dynatrace in a way, that it will be called each time Dynatrace detects a problem.
 Please note that in a more enterprise scenario, you might want to define _Alerting profiles_ to be able to control in a more fine-grained way when to call a remediation runbook.